A Simple Step-by-Step Guide to Investing

 And, you can earn dividends on a quarterly or annual basis.

 Regarding your shareholder voting rights, you can only vote if you own actual shares of the company.
-You don’t get to vote if you invest with index funds.
+You don’t get to vote if you invest in index funds.

 Bonds are considered less risky than stocks.
 This is because bondholders get paid first if a company goes bankrupt.
 You lend money to companies or the government.
 In exchange, you receive “coupon” payments (interest) from the borrower.